modmore/docs/en/06_BabelTranslate/v1/index.md

 description: Documentation for BabelTranslate, a translator for MODX resources.
 ---

-[BabelTranslate](https://modmore.com/babeltranslate/) simple but very useful MODX extra if you want to have your content automatically translated with a translation service (currently it supports DeepL API Free and Pro).
+[BabelTranslate](https://modmore.com/babeltranslate/) simple but very useful MODX extra if you want to translate your multilingual sites with a translation service (currently it supports DeepL API Free and Pro).

-It translates the content of a MODX resource with a button from a linked Babel resource.
-The translatable resource fields must be defined beforehand with a comma-separated list.
-The translatable template variables and the translatable ContentBlocks fields must be configured beforehand with a JSON.
+BabelTranslate adds automatic translations to Babel.
+So you'll need to set up your contexts first, configure what to translate, and then you can use the Translate toolbar to translate the current ressource from a linked resource.
+Optionally, the translation can happen automatically when Babel creates a resource.

+BabelTranslate can translate standard content fields (pagetitle, introtext, etc.), text and JSON-based TV types - and even ContentBlocks blocks!
+You need to define what to translate in a couple of system settings.

 The volume of DeepL API Free translation is 500,000 characters per month, which is enough for 10-100 pages (depends a lot on the length of the content).

-It is a perfect solution for users who want a well-translated content in different languages.
+It is a perfect solution for users who want a well-translated content in multilingual sites.

 # Recommended Reading